-2.2.2 Indoor site: methane leaks and elevated levels

-Our second site was indoors in the Biosystems Engineering building at the University of Minnesota, Twin Cities campus, approximately 5 km from our outdoor site.
-We placed our sensing system and reference analyzer close to a benchtop classroomscale demonstration anaerobic digester, as shown in Fig. 1B, with the reference analyzer drawing air from directly next to the sensor node.
-The digester was located in a large workshop area, and we expected a variety of methane levels resulting from small leaks or larger pulses when biomass was added to the system-digester or when methane was removed.
-We also expected possible emissions of methane, VOCs, hydrogen sulfide, and nitrous oxide along with other unknown gasses and other gasses from surrounding labs, some of which were working on fermentation, manure processing, and other bioprocessing projects, Since this site was indoors, we expected a narrower range of temperatures and humidities than at our outdoor site.
+130 135 140 145 150 2.2.2 Indoor site: methane leaks and elevated levels Our second site was indoors in the Biosystems Engineering building at the University of Minnesota, Twin Cities campus.
+We placed our sensing system and reference analyzer close to a benchtop classroom-scale demonstration anaerobic digester, as shown in Fig. 1B.
+The digester was located in a large workshop area, and we expected a variety of methane levels resulting from small leaks or larger pulses when biomass was added to the system or when methane was removed.
+We also expected possible emissions of methane and other gasses from surrounding labs, some of which were working on fermentation and bioprocessing projects.
+Since this site was indoors, we expected a narrower range of temperatures and humidities than at our outdoor site.

 We collected data from the outside site from July to November 2022 and from the indoors site from January to May 2023.

-2.3 Data processing

-165 The reference analyzer showed clock drift over the sampling periods, which we noted and corrected.
+2.3 Data processing The reference analyzer showed clock drift over the sampling periods, which we noted and corrected.
 We converted the raw MOx sensor readings to resistance values using the recorded supply voltages and known voltage divider resistor values.
 We associated the reference and sensor data by their timestamps.

 The indoor portion of data collection saw several large, short methane spikes which exceeded the specified range of the reference analyzer; as we were unable to guarantee data quality in these periods, we dropped all data within a one-hour window of a methane value exceeding the reference analyzer upper limit of 100 ppm.
 We chose the relatively long window to ensure that both the reference analyzer and sensor node had returned to baseline conditions after each spike.
 The outside experiment lost records from the reference analyzer for two weeks, leading to a gap in the data.
 Our sensor experienced power failures on several occasions through the experiment, as well as sporadic downtime to allow for data retrieval.
-As the MOx sensors have internal heaters which require some time to stabilize, we removed two hours of data after each reboot: we illustrate the full warm-up behavior in Appendix A72.
+As the MOx sensors have internal heaters which require some time to stabilize, we removed two hours of data after each reboot.